trollsoft7/waterkotte-resuemat-nodered/README.md

 The heatpump is connected via USB-Serial-Port Converter

 The flow reads out the Resümat every minute.
-The set-commands are not yet working.
+Set Command are working for Heating onoff/warmwater onoff/temperature heating/temperature warmwater.

 Use at your own risk!